A good ol' cup of joe can give you a much-needed energy boost in the mornings—but can all that caffeine also fuel your workouts?

-That means some brands can get away with shady proprietary blends; some of them might not even disclose every ingredient they use on the product label.
+That means some brands can get away with shady proprietary blends; some might not disclose every ingredient they use on the product label.

-So if you want to err on the side of caution, you won't have to look far—your pantry likely has coffee in stock.
+So, if you want to err on caution, you won't have to look far—your pantry likely has coffee in stock.

-But if you don't have one at home, all you have to do is swing by your local coffee shop to get a steaming cup of joe.
+But if you don't have one at home, you must swing by your local coffee shop to get a steaming cup of joe.

 Here are six reasons why you should drink black coffee before a workout.